-(a) § 200.201 Use of grant agreements (including fixed amount awards), cooperative agreements, and contracts, paragraph (b)(5);

-(b) § 200.306 Cost sharing or matching;
+(a) Section 200.306 Cost sharing;

-(c) § 200.307 Program income;
+(b) Section 200.307 Program income;

-(d) § 200.308 Revision of budget and program plans;
+(c) Section 200.308 Revision of budget and program plans;

-(e) § 200.311 Real property;

-(f) § 200.313 Equipment;

-(g) § 200.333 Fixed amount subawards;
+(d) Section 200.333 Fixed amount subawards;

-(h) § 200.413 Direct costs, paragraph (c);

-(i) § 200.430 Compensation—personal services, paragraph (h);
+(e) Section 200.430 Compensation - personal services, paragraph (h);

-(j) § 200.431 Compensation—fringe benefits;
+(f) Section 200.431 Compensation - fringe benefits;

-(k) § 200.438 Entertainment costs;

-(l) § 200.439 Equipment and other capital expenditures;
+(g) Section 200.439 Equipment and other capital expenditures;

-(m) § 200.440 Exchange rates;
+(h) Section 200.440 Exchange rates;

-(n) § 200.441 Fines, penalties, damages and other settlements;
+(i) Section 200.441 Fines, penalties, damages and other settlements;

-(o) § 200.442 Fund raising and investment management costs;
+(j) Section 200.442 Fund raising and investment management costs;

-(p) § 200.445 Goods or services for personal use;
+(k) Section 200.445 Goods or services for personal use;

-(q) § 200.447 Insurance and indemnification;
+(l) Section 200.447 Insurance and indemnification;

-(r) § 200.454 Memberships, subscriptions, and professional activity costs, paragraph (c);

-(s) § 200.455 Organization costs;
+(m) Section 200.455 Organization costs;

-(t) § 200.456 Participant support costs;

-(u) § 200.458 Pre-award costs;
+(n) Section 200.458 Pre-award costs;

-(v) § 200.462 Rearrangement and reconversion costs;
+(o) Section 200.462 Rearrangement and reconversion costs;

-(w) § 200.467 Selling and marketing costs;

-(x) § 200.470 Taxes (including Value Added Tax); and

-(y) § 200.475 Travel costs.
+(p) Section 200.475 Travel costs.

 § 200.408 Limitation on allowance of costs.

-The Federal award may be subject to statutory requirements that limit the allowability of costs.
-When the maximum amount allowable under a limitation is less than the total amount determined in accordance with the principles in this part, the amount not recoverable under the Federal award may not be charged to the Federal award.
+Statutory requirements may limit the allowability of costs.
+Any costs that exceed the maximum amount allowed by statute may not be charged to the Federal award.
+Only the amount allowable by statute may be charged to the Federal award.

 § 200.409 Special considerations.

-In addition to the basic considerations regarding the allowability of costs highlighted in this subtitle, other subtitles in this part describe special considerations and requirements applicable to states, local governments, Indian tribes, and IHEs.
-In addition, certain provisions among the items of cost in this subpart are only applicable to certain types of non-Federal entities, as specified in the following sections:
+Other sections in this part describe special considerations and requirements applicable to states, local governments, Indian Tribes, and IHEs.
+In addition, certain provisions among the items of cost in this subpart are only applicable to certain types of recipients and subrecipients, as specified in the following sections:

-(a) Direct and Indirect (F&A) Costs (§§ 200.412–200.415) of this subpart;
+(a) Direct and Indirect Costs (§§ 200.412-200.415);

-(b) Special Considerations for States, Local Governments and Indian Tribes (§§ 200.416 and 200.417) of this subpart; and
+(b) Special Considerations for States, Local Governments and Indian Tribes (§§ 200.416 and 200.417); and

-(c) Special Considerations for Institutions of Higher Education (§§ 200.418 and 200.419) of this subpart.
+(c) Special Considerations for Institutions of Higher Education (§§ 200.418 and 200.419).

 § 200.410 Collection of unallowable costs.

-Payments made for costs determined to be unallowable by either the Federal awarding agency, cognizant agency for indirect costs, or pass-through entity, either as direct or indirect costs, must be refunded (including interest) to the Federal Government in accordance with instructions from the Federal agency that determined the costs are unallowable unless Federal statute or regulation directs otherwise.
-See also §§ 200.300 through 200.309 in subpart D of this part.
+Payments made for costs determined to be unallowable by either the awarding Federal agency, cognizant agency for indirect costs, or pass-through entity must be refunded with interest to the Federal Government.
+Unless directed by Federal statute or regulation, repayments must be made in accordance with the instructions provided by the Federal agency or pass-through entity that made the allowability determination.
+See §§ 200.300 through 200.309, and §200.346.

-§ 200.411 Adjustment of previously negotiated indirect (F&A) cost rates containing unallowable costs.
+§ 200.411 Adjustment of previously negotiated indirect cost rates containing unallowable costs.

-(a) Negotiated indirect (F&A) cost rates based on a proposal later found to have included costs that:
+(a) Negotiated indirect cost rates based on a proposal later found to have included costs that:

 (1) Are unallowable as specified by Federal statutes, regulations or the terms and conditions of a Federal award; or

-(2) Are unallowable because they are not allocable to the Federal award(s), must be adjusted, or a refund must be made, in accordance with the requirements of this section.
-These adjustments or refunds are designed to correct the proposals used to establish the rates and do not constitute a reopening of the rate negotiation.
-The adjustments or refunds will be made regardless of the type of rate negotiated (predetermined, final, fixed, or provisional).
+(2) Are unallowable because they are not allocable to the Federal award(s), must be adjusted, or a refund must be made in accordance with the requirements of this section.
+These adjustments or refunds are intended to correct the proposals used to establish the rates and do not constitute a reopening of the rate negotiation.
+The adjustments or refunds must be made regardless of the type of rate negotiated (predetermined, final, fixed, or provisional).

-(b) For rates covering a future fiscal year of the non-Federal entity, the unallowable costs will be removed from the indirect (F&A) cost pools and the rates appropriately adjusted.
+(b) For rates covering a future fiscal year of the recipient or subrecipient, the unallowable costs must be removed from the indirect cost pools and the rates must be adjusted.